How to brief a food photographer: what to prepare before your shoot

 • Too much oil added too quickly.
 The emulsifier can’t coat the droplets fast enough.

 • Temperature issues.
 Some emulsions, like hollandaise, rely on gentle heat.
 Too hot, and proteins in the egg yolk coagulate, causing curdling.
 Too cold, and the mixture won’t form.
-Keeping hollandaise around 60–70 °C prevents this.
+Keeping hollandaise between 60–65°C prevents this — once you push past that, the egg yolk proteins start to scramble rather than stabilise.

 • Wrong ratios.
 If there’s far more oil than water, the structure collapses.